codr7/whirlisp/README.md

   (apply #'set-column-values nil flds))
 ```

-And add some tests to make sure we're on the right track.
+And adding tests to make sure we're on the right track.

 ```
 (defun test-setup ()